HaukeBartsch/dicomspeak/README.md

 # dicomspeak
 Pull DICOM images from a PACS system, filter and send to another destination.

+Actually, the program will ask the PACS system what image series are present, filter that list, ask the PACS system to send the selected sub-set to a destination that needs to be known already to the PACS system.

 ## Usage
 This program is supposed to work with the following input (enter at the programs prompt):
 ```